 Ramiz Barquet, Mexican Sculptor from Puerto Vallarta

 Often referred to as the artistic patriarch of Puerto Vallarta, Ramiz Barquet’s art can be viewed throughout the city.
-His most famous work, “Nostalgia,” of which we have a small replica, has been on the Puerto Vallarta ocean promenade since 1984.
-The original “La Familia/The Family” is in front of a city government office.
+His most famous work, “Nostalgia,” has been on the Puerto Vallarta ocean promenade since 1984.
+The original “La Familia/The Family,” of which we have a small replica, is in front of a city government office.
 The second interpretation of a family, “La Familia de Cuatro/The Family of Four,” is installed at the Universidad de la Costa.
-Find several more of his sculptures scattered across the city, and these pieces below right here at Casa del Sol.
+His sculptures are scattered throughout Mexico, and these pieces below, are right here, at Casa del Sol.

 - Guitarrista Zurdo – Bronze guitarist sculpture eternally playing on the other side of the fireplace in the Sala